 Asiago Pressato is a “new” version (dating from the 1920s) of Asiago created in response to market demand for a fresh cheese; it now outsells the aged version in Italy by more than 3 times.
-75% of the Asiago cheeses produced are “pressato.”
+75% of the Asiago cheeses produced are “pressato” (meaning “pressed”).
 It is made industrially for the most part, and is inexpensive compared to the other Asiago cheeses.

 It is a semi-firm, mild, fresh cheese with larger holes than in the aged version.
 It is made from whole pasteurized cow’s milk curdled with calf’s rennet.
 The curds are cooked, then moulded, and aged for 20 to 30 days.
-The rounds of cheese are between 12 and 16 inches (30 and 40 cm) in width, and will weigh from 24 to 33 pounds (11 to 15 kg.)
+The rounds of cheese are between 30 and 40 cm (12 and 16 inches) in width, and will weigh from 11 to 15 kg (24 to 33 pounds).

 The cheeses have hardly any rind, and a mild taste.
 The fat content is 48%.

-Asiago Pressato started to be sold in America around 2003.
+Asiago Pressato started to be sold in the United States around 2003.

-Store Asiago d’Allevo wrapped in waxed or parchment paper, and then in a loosely closed or perforated plastic bag to allow the cheese to breathe.
+Store Asiago refrigerated, wrapped in waxed or parchment paper, and then in a loosely closed or perforated plastic bag to allow the cheese to breathe.

-The cheese first made on the plateau of Asiago, then it spread to other places in the Veneto as well as Trento, Padova and Treviso.
+Asiago was first made on the plateau of Asiago, then it spread to other places in the Veneto, as well as to Trento, Padova and Treviso.